 A divorce or the end of a relationship is an emotionally challenging time.
 This is compounded when children are present.
 Both parents want to maintain a relationship with their children.
 However, the best outcome many times is a shared custodial arrangement between the parents.

 A skilled family law attorney helps people make agreements about child custody and visitation and child support when a couple’s relationship ends by agreement or divorce.
 Manassas family lawyers also help people draft prenuptial and post-nuptial agreements.
 Family lawyers can also assist parties with adoptions, and issues surrounding reproductive rights.

 Family attorneys can also represent people in trials.
 Contentious child custody proceedings are civil trials where the final parenting plans dictating when a parent will visit with their child is made by a judge.
-To learn about the family law in your state, contact an experienced Virginia family lawyer.
+To learn about the family law in your state, contact an experienced family lawyer.